Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: KV1, KV2 and KV4 only Box 2: KV1 and KV2 only Box.
 - [ ] Box 1: KV1, KV2, KV3, KV4, and KV5 Box 2: KV1 only.

-### You need to meet the technical requirements for VNetwork1.
-What should you do first?

-- [x] Create a new subnet on VNetwork1.
-- [ ] Remove the NSGs from Subnet11 and Subnet13.
-- [ ] Associate an NSG to Subnet12.
-- [ ] Configure DDoS protection for VNetwork1.

 ### You network contains an on-premises Active Directory domain that syncs to an Azure Active Directory (Azure AD) tenant.
 The tenant contains the users shown in the following table.
 The tenant contains the groups shown in the following table.
 The tenant contains the groups shown in the following table.
 You configure a multi-factor authentication (MFA) registration policy that and the following settings: • Assignments: • Include: Group1 • Exclude Group2 • Controls: Require Azure MFA registration • Enforce Policy: On For each of the following statements, select Yes if the statement is true.
 Otherwise, select No

 ![Question 263 part 1](images/question263_1.jpg)